L3S DRM Developer Guide

 echo ---- END POST BUILD SCRIPT ----

-Tip: This script automatically finds the .wasm file, optimizes it, signs it (for Direct Sales), and copies it to your aircraft package folder—all in one step!
+Tip: This script automatically finds the .wasm file, optimizes it, and copies it to your aircraft package folder—all in one step!

 Marketplace/Xbox vs Direct Sales Summary